-Workflow Automation with QGIS: Tips and Tricks
+Workflow Automation with QGIS: Case Studies and Tips

 11-19, 14:00–14:25 (Pacific/Auckland), WG308 TE IRINGA